-Returning student deposits for Fall Semester 2013 are due April 5th.
+For returning students, Registration Deposits for Fall Semester 2014 are due April 4th.
 This is a non-refundable deposit, but it will be applied to the student's tuition for the fall semester.
 No housing assignments will be made prior to receipt of the deposit, and schedules are subject to cancellation if deposit is not received in a timely manner.